Lifestyle factors and prostate cancer

 Our research also aims at studying the importance of lifestyle factors after a diagnosis of prostate cancer and how it may influence survival.
 Although the 10-year survival rate is almost 70%, very little is known about how lifestyle factors may influence survival in this group of men.
 Our results may be of great public health relevance since the number of prostate cancer survivors is large, not only in Sweden, but also worldwide.
 In 2008, more than 70,000 men in Sweden were living with the experience of getting a prostate cancer diagnosis.

-Our recent findings show that men with localized prostate cancer can influence their survival through lifestyle changes.
+Our findings show that men with localized prostate cancer can influence their survival through lifestyle changes.
 The healthcare system should therefore inform men with prostate cancer that it is important to be physically active and avoid gaining to much weight.
 Inactive men should also receive support from the healthcare system to become more physically active.
 Read more about our findings in the publications presented below.

 Body mass index and weight change in men with prostate cancer: progression and mortality.